-Long-acting beta2-adrenergic agonists, such as salmeterol one of the active ingredients in ADVAIR DISKUS (fluticasone propionate) , increase the risk of asthma-related death.
-Data from a large, placebo-controlled US study that compared the safety of salmeterol (SEREVENT Inhalation Aerosol) or placebo added to usual asthma therapy showed an increase in asthma-related deaths in patients receiving salmeterol [see WARNINGS AND PRECAUTIONS].
+LABA, such as salmeterol, one of the active ingredients in ADVAIR DISKUS, increase the risk of asthma-related death.
+Data from a large placebo-controlled U.S. trial that compared the safety of salmeterol or placebo added to usual asthma therapy showed an increase in asthma-related deaths in subjects receiving salmeterol [see WARNINGS AND PRECAUTIONS].
 Currently available data are inadequate to determine whether concurrent use of inhaled corticosteroids or other long-term asthma control drugs mitigates the increased risk of asthma-related death from LABA.
-Available data from controlled clinical trials suggest that LABA increase the risk of asthma-related hospitalization in pediatric and adolescent patients.
+Available data from controlled clinical trials suggest that LABA increase the risk of asthma-related hospitalization in pediatric and adolescent patients [see WARNINGS AND PRECAUTIONS].

 Systemic and local corticosteroid use may result in the following:

 - Candida albicans infection [see WARNINGS AND PRECAUTIONS]

 - Pneumonia in patients with COPD [see WARNINGS AND PRECAUTIONS]

 - Hypercorticism and adrenal suppression [see WARNINGS AND PRECAUTIONS]